opendocsg/slw-judgments-backfill/2018_SGHC_195/report.md

  registered holder.

 125    The plaintiffs’ closing submissions (at paras 99 to 105) pointed out that Article 7 itself does not prohibit a trust or make it invalid.
 It merely states that KK Asia shall not be bound to recognise a trust.
-The plaintiff added that a valid trust may be formed so long as the intention of the settlor to create the trust is certain, the identity of the trust property is certain and the identity of the beneficiaries is defined with some precision (citing the appellate court’s decision in _Guy Neale v Nine Squares Pty Ltd_ [2015] 1 SLR 1097 at [51]).
+The plaintiff added that a valid trust may be formed so long as the intention of the settlor to create the trust is certain, the identity of the trust property is certain and the identity of the beneficiaries is defined with some precision (citing the appellate court’s decision in _Guy Neale v Nine Squares Pty Ltd_ <span class="citation">[2015] 1 SLR 1097</span> at [51]).
 Here, Domenico had expressly declared he held the shares in KK Asia on trust for RGA.

 126    The court notes that Article 7 contains an exception “[e]xcept as required by law” and “except...by law otherwise provided”.
 I would construe those words to mean that the law can declare there is a valid trust if the situation warrants it.
 I also accept the plaintiffs’ argument that independent of the trust arrangement between Domenico and RGA and regardless of whether it is recognised, the basis of RGA’s claim is contractual -namely the SSA and it does not hinge on RGA being a shareholder of KK Asia.